Saturday, September 21, 2019

 Why not climb those sloping walls to avoid obstacles like annoying rocks.

-Some tracks have banked curves like a Scalextric track!
+Buggy Boy's tracks aren't boring, and some of them have weird aspects - such as banked curves like a Scalextric track!
 Thankfully, these can be used like you're racing at Bristol Motor Speedway.
-It's superb and an unexpected surprise, that certainly adds to the overall excitement.
-However, not all is good, look out for rocks, bushes, or barriers that slow you down or take you for a tumble.
-Driving head-on into a wall will cause you to explode and water has never been good for any vehicle.
+It's superb and an unexpected surprise, which certainly adds to the excitement.
+However, not all is good; look out for rocks, bushes, or barriers that slow you down or take you for a tumble.
+Driving head-on into a wall will cause you to explode, and water has never been good for any vehicle.
 Each bad event forces the loss of precious time!

-The joystick controls are brilliant albeit limited by the hardware itself.
-Of course, an analog wheel was always going to be missed, but the weirdest aspect is pushing upwards to accelerate rather than using the button.
-That's because tapping this switches between your two gears...
-Low & High.
-It's odd but you'll get used to it after a race or two.
+The joystick controls are brilliant, albeit limited by the hardware itself.
+Of course, an analogue wheel was always going to be missed, but the weirdest aspect is pushing upwards to accelerate rather than using the button.
+That's because tapping that switches between your two gears.
+It's odd, but you'll get used to it.

 Arcade fun on your Atari ST?
 Whatever next?
 I'll tell you, some more screenshots...